 Jacques Durand earned his fortune as the owner of one of the world’s largest glass and crystal companies, Verrerie Cristallerie d’Argues.
 Sadly, Catherine Pere Verge, the grand woman of Pomerol passed away from cancer the day before she was going to present her wines at a dinner for friends and members of the press, April 2013.

 Chateau Le Gay Vineyards, Terroir, Grapes, Winemaking

 The vineyard is farmed using sustainable farming techniques.
 The yields are kept low.
 For example, in 2009, they were only 25 hectoliters per hectare.
 Starting with the 2012 vintage, a percentage of the wine of Chateau Le Gay was produced using the same micro vinification techniques as they employ with Chateau La Violette.

 The best vintages of Chateau Le Gay are: 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2012, 2010, 2009, 2008, 2006, 2005, 1982, 1975, 1961, 1959, 1955, 1950, 1947 and 1945.

-The Pomerol wine produced by Chateau Le Gay in the 1940’s and 1950’s remain legendary.
-By the late 1970’s and 1980’s, (with the exception of the 1982) the wines had become a hard, tannic, austere, beefy style of Pomerol.
+The Pomerol wine produced by Chateau Le Gay in the 1940s and 1950s remains legendary.
+By the late 1970s and 1980s, (with the exception of 1982) the wines had become a hard, tannic, austere, beefy style of Pomerol.
 Starting with 2005, the quality and style from this great terroir took a giant leap forward.